SarahZimmermann-Schmutzler/minecraft_server/README.md

     ls -l
     ```

-    - For the server.jar file it should look like that:
+    - For the `server.jar` file it should look like this:
         - -rwxr-xr-x

     - Set execute permissions if they don't exist: